moodboom/rad-scripts/README.md

 Best practice is to create 3 app-specific major,minor,patch commit scripts that take care of everything.
 See rs-xxx scripts (used to publish rad-scripts itself).

 See https://bitpost.com/news for more bloviating.
+Devs don't need no stinkin ops.
 Happy automating!  :-)